 03. Make your one link count

 We know the Internet landscape moves quickly, so just in case you missed the memo, we thought it was worth repeating: These days, having a website is an absolute must.
 If you still don’t have one, though, you can easily create a website with Wix, which offers a plethora of opportunities that can fit any SMB, from the simplest to the most hands-on creation process.
-For example, if you’re looking for a platform that will automatically create a full website for you – including all of your content and images – choose Wix ADI, one very clever artificial intelligence tool that collects your business’s information and formulates your own custom website in minutes.
 You can also go with a more flexible option by choosing one of our many customizable website templates and building your foundation from there.

 04. Hand out your digits

-A very crucial component to any good Instagram bio is providing your business’s contact information.
+A very crucial component to any good Instagram marketing strategy is providing your business’s contact information in your bio.
 This is especially the case if you aren’t on Instagram 24/7, as it allows your customers to still be able to reach you and find you.
 Here you should include everything from your phone, email address, location and operating hours.
 And if you have an Instagram Business account, you can access your contact options and choose to include your email, phone, or address.
 This will be displayed below your profile text information as a bold CTA button – making it extra convenient for your customers to reach out to you.

 05. Understand that every word matters